Boo McCourt has personal experience caring for her own cats and likes to share tips that might be helpful.

 To keep your cat away from this dangerous hazard, an easy solution is to wrap the cords in material specifically made for covering cords.
-It is cheap, and will protect your cat from gnawing on dangerous electric cords.
-To protect your cat from choking or swallowing something hazardous, inspect those toys that have loose parts carefully.
+It is cheap and will protect your cat from gnawing on dangerous electric cords.
+To protect your cat from choking or swallowing something hazardous, inspect those toys that have loose parts very carefully.

 You may think a dish doesn't matter.
 But believe it or not, some cats are finicky about their bowls.
 Stainless steel bowls are highly recommended.
-Plastic and ceramic bowls are good, but they can scratch, and leave crevices where bacteria can grow inside the bowl.
+Plastic and ceramic bowls are good, but they can scratch and leave crevices where bacteria can grow inside the bowl.
 I found dishes with a slight curve or slope on the inside work best if you are using wet food.
-The curve will help eliminate the food from getting stuck on the edges.
+The curve will help prevent the food from getting stuck on the edges.

 Indoor Cats Galore

 Did you know an indoor cat can become lazy and seriously overweight if it is not active?
 Taking a proactive approach to keeping your cat happy and healthy can quite possibly add years to your cat's life.
 A fat cat does not necessarily mean a healthy cat.

 Cats can become dangerously overweight, just like people.
 Overfeeding your indoor cat can often lead to serious health problems, shortening its life.
 So the first thing you should do is find the proper amount of food your cat should be eating based on your cat's weight.

 Many people leave a dish of dry food out all day; unfortunately, this may encourage your cat to eat more and all the time.
 Some cats may even continue to eat even when they are not hungry, which can cause digestion issues for your cat.
 It is estimated for every ten pounds, a cat can be fed 1/4–1/3 cup of dry cat food.